Back to Hassan

 Harihareshwara temple

 We thought the deity will be a combo of Hari (Vishnu) and Hara (Shiva).
 But this is a standard Eshwara temple whose name is Harihareswara.
 Interestingly, the entrance has Ranganathaswamy.
-Some story connecting these is missing here.
+There is clearly a story connecting these, but it is missing here.

 Ranganathaswamy at the entrance